This page describes the lifecycle of a Pod.

 address from the endpoints of all Services that match the Pod.
 The default

-state of readiness before the initial delay is Failure
+state of readiness before the initial delay is Failure.
+If a Container does

-not provide a readiness probe, the default state is Success
+not provide a readiness probe, the default state is Success.

 If the process in your Container is able to crash on its own whenever it